-The Act, the Agency Guide and the EFPIA Code of 15 August 2013 (the "EFPIA Code"), Section 1.01 prohibits the advertising of medicinal products for which a marketing authorisation has not been obtained.
-Information provided on drug candidates for which Phase III data has not yet been published in an acknowledged international peer-reviewed publication, is not, as a rule of thumb, considered advertising.
+1.01, prohibit the advertising of medicinal products for which a marketing authorisation has not been obtained as well as off-label advertising.
+As per § 77 of the Act, advertising is conditional not only on a marketing authorisation having been obtained, but also with respect to products that must only be supplied by pharmacies - on the price applicable having been notified to the Danish Health and Medicines Authority ("DHMA").
+Information provided on drug candidates for which Phase III data has not yet been published in an acknowledged international peer-reviewed publication is not, as a rule of thumb, considered advertising.
+"Rule of thumb" means that an aggressive pre-launch making product claims, etc., prior to publication of Phase III data may be considered advertising.
 Between the Phase III publication date and the grant of MA, presentations may be made at congresses and scientific meetings, which are not specifically organised or sponsored by the company holding product rights.
 The distinction implies that product information may be given in the context of a generic suitable presentation environment, e.g. at international congresses where a "sales" pitch is rented for the duration of the congress and not just for those hours where the target group is expected to be around.
-This is a relaxation of the rules hitherto applied in Denmark, where the access to present product information prior to MA was considerably more limited than in most other EFPIA countries.
+This is a relaxation of the rules applied in Denmark until approx. 2013, where the access to present product information prior to MA was considerably more limited than in most other EFPIA countries.
 Even upon the MA having been granted, the availability of scientific references may be limited in the early stage of the product lifecycle.
 Hence the marketing authorisation holder may face a challenge when being required to document product properties.
-Whereas, information based on abstracts, posters and clinical trial data available from public databases such as www.clinicaltrials.gov is not permitted, "data on file" may be used, provided that the data have been reviewed and acknowledged by independent peers comparable to the peers assessing articles for acknowledged international publications.
+Whereas information based on abstracts, posters and clinical trial data available from public databases such as www.clinicaltrials.gov and recommendations from foreign authorities are not permitted, "data on file" may be used, provided that the data has been reviewed and acknowledged by independent peers comparable to the peers assessing articles for acknowledged international publications.
 Use may only take place until the data is published or rejected.
 Providing off-label information promoting claims outside the scope of the SmPC will per se qualify as advertising for a medicinal product not having received the relevant marketing authorisation and is hence prohibited after publication of Phase III data for another indication.

-2.2 May information on unauthorised medicines be published?
+.2 May information on unauthorised medicines and/ or off-label information be published?
 If so, in what circumstances?

 The Act and ENLI Rules reflect the requirements of Article 87 of Directive 2001/83/EC, as amended, prohibiting the advertising of medicinal products which have not been licensed in Denmark.
-However, informational material produced by public entities promoting rational drug consumption and scientific articles, which may comprise comparative investigations of drug properties, circulated uncommented to Healthcare Professionals on an "as are" basis, or, as per question 2.1 above, relating to medicines for which Phase III results have not been published, are not considered advertising.
+However, informational material produced by public entities promoting rational drug consumption, see question 1.2 a) above, and scientific articles, which may comprise comparative investigations of drug properties, circulated uncommented to Healthcare Professionals on an "as are" basis, or, as per question 2.1 above, relating to medicines for which Phase III results have not been published, are normally not considered advertising.